varunbala2237/gametuner/README.md

 # ⚠️ Warning
 This application is intended **only for testing and personal use**.
-I am **not responsible for any data loss, performance issues, or hardware damage** caused by the use of this app.
+I am **not responsible for any software issues, data loss, performance issues, or hardware damage** caused by the use of this app.
 Use it at your own risk.